stoeps13/connections-doc/source/admin/install/cp_migrate_data_from_es7_to_opensearch.md

         /opt/elasticsearch-7.10.1/probe/sendRequest.sh GET /_cat/indices
         ```

+        !!! note
-        **Note:** Any green or yellow index status is fine.
+    Any green or yellow index status is fine.
 Fix the Elasticsearch 7 cluster first if you find any red status.

         Disconnect from the pod \(press Ctrl+D, or type `exit` and press Enter\).